 Maximum Student- to-Manikin Ratio (SMR) 3:1 (1:1 recommended) Terminal Learning Objectives Recognize the elements of high-quality CPR for an adult, child, and infant, and their importance on survival from cardiac arrest.
 Identify the links in the chains of survival for inside and outside the hospital.
 Recognize how to apply the BLS procedures in the chains of survival.
 Recognize when high-quality CPR is required.
 Correctly demonstrate how to provide effective rescue breaths using a CPR mask and bag-mask device.
 Identify the steps to correctly use an AED.
 Correctly demonstrate how to use an AED.
 Perform high-quality CPR for an adult, a child, and an infant.
 Recognize the value of team roles during high-performance resuscitation.
 Correctly demonstrate how to perform CPR with two or more BLS Providers on an adult, child, or infant.
 Recognize and provide treatment for a choking adult, child, or infant.
 Student Written Exam: Required.
 Certification 1.
 Passing score: 74% (or better) on the 21-question BLS exam (print Requirements or online). a.
 HSI exams are valid, appropriately matched to content, and consistent with established item writing standards.
 Subjectively raising the passing score is improper as it may result in a person who has an adequate level of knowledge competence failing the exam.
 Performance Evaluation: Required.
 1. Demonstrate skill competency as indicated by the skill criteria on the "Adult BLS" and "Infant BLS" Performance Evaluation Sheets.
 Certification Period May not exceed 2 years from month of issue.
 Spaced practice every 3-6 months strongly recommended.
-Continuing Education Hours Available EmergencyMedicalServices(CAPCE)andDentalProfessionals(AGD/PACE)See Notes.See Notes.See NotesSee Notes Required Class Documentation A complete, accurate, and legible HSI BLS Class Roster reflecting the actual class date(s) of the HSI BLS class signed by the Authorized Instructor or electronically submitted through the Online Training & Information System (Otis).
+Continuing Emergency Medical Services (CAPCE) and Dental Professionals Education Hours (AGD/PACE) Available See Notes.
+Required Class A complete, accurate, and legible HSI BLS Class Roster reflecting the Required Class Documentation A complete, accurate, and legible HSI BLS Class Roster reflecting the actual class date(s) of the HSI BLS class signed by the Authorized

+Information System (Otis).